michalciurus/Outletgen/readme.md

 ### After

 No drag & dropping.
-Just add a "Restoration ID" in your views and references will be auto-generated for you:
+Just add an "Outlet identifier" in your views and references will be auto-generated for you:

 ```
 class MyVc: UIViewController {